simoneniro17/TinyTroupeThesis/README.md

 ## LATEST NEWS
+**[2025-06-25] Release 0.5.0 with various improvements.
+Some highlights:**
+  - Released the first version of the TinyTroupe paper (as a preprint), which describes the library and its use cases in more detail.
+You can find the related experiments and complementary material in the [publications/](./publications/) folder.
+  - `TinyPerson`s now include action correction mechanisms, allowing better adherence to persona specification, self-consistency and/or fluency (for details, refer to the paper we are releasing at the same time now).
+  - Substantial improvements to the `TinyPersonFactory` class, which now: uses a plan-based approach to generate new agents, allowing better sampling of larger populations; generate agents in parallel.
+  - `TinyWorld` now run agents in parallel within each simulation step, allowing faster simulations.
+  - `InPlaceExperimentRunner` class introduced to allow running controlled experiments (e.g., A/B testing) in a single file (by simply running it multiple times).
+  - Various standard `Proposition`s were introduced to make it easier to run common verifications and monitoring of agent behavior (e.g., `persona_adherence`, `hard_persona_adherence`, `self_consistency`, `fluency`, etc.).
+  - Internal LLM usage is now better supported via the `LLMChat` class, and also the `@llm` decorator, which transform any standard Python function into an LLM-based one (i.e., by using the docstring as part of the prompt, and some other nuances).
+This is meant to make it easier to continue advancing TinyTroupe and also allow for some creative explorations of LLM tooling possibilities.
+  - Configuration mechanism has been refactored to allow, besides the static `config.ini` file, also the dynamic programmatic reconfiguration.

+  **Note: this will likely break some existing programs, as the API has changed in some places.**

 **[2025-01-29] Release 0.4.0 with various improvements.
 Some highlights:**
   - Personas have deeper specifications now, including  personality traits, preferences, beliefs, and more.
 It is likely we'll further expand this in the future.
   - `TinyPerson`s can now be defined as JSON files as well, and loaded via the `TinyPerson.load_specification()`, for greater convenience.
 After loading the JSON file, you can still modify the agent programmatically.
 See the [examples/agents/](./examples/agents/) folder for examples.